wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

    ### D. Test the Secure API Gateway

-1. Testing the authorization endpoint
+1. Test the authorization endpoint
-1. Testing the secure endpoint
+1. Test the secure endpoint
 1. <a href="#WatchJWT">View JWT in CloudWatch Logs</a>

    ### E. Delete Cognito Users